PydanticAI Compatibility

 - initialize ReplayLab once near startup;

-- keep the PydanticAI model and agent code normal;
+- keep the PydanticAI model, agent, and tool registration code normal;

 - wrap the agent invocation in one